casruff/ASSESSOR/sssr.md

 [__James T. Thorson__](https://sites.google.com/site/thorsonresearch/)
 _Fishery Resource Analysis and Monitoring Division, Northwest Fisheries Science Center, National Marine Fisheries Service, National Oceanic and Atmospheric Administration, Seattle, WA USA, james.thorson@noaa.gov_

+***

 ## Overview
 ASSESSOR incorporates data on spawners (escapement), harvest, and age composition into a retrospective run reconstruction and probabilistic forecast under a Bayesian framework.
-The general structure follows that of Fleischman _et al._ (2013), but it also allows for the inclusion of specific external drivers of productivity, both natural (e.g., climate variability) and anthropogenic (e.g., flow alteration).
+The general structure follows that of Fleischman et al. [-@fleischman2013], but ASSESSOR also allows for the inclusion of specific external drivers of productivity, both natural (e.g., climate variability) and anthropogenic (e.g., flow alteration).
 The model is composed of two primary pieces: a process model that governs the true population dynamics, and an observation model that relates the data in hand to the true process.

 ### Process component
 We begin with our process model that describes the true, but unknown production of offspring from their parents.
 In any given year _t_, spawning adults produce some number of surviving offspring, which follows a general Ricker model, such that